-Old River is subject to TMDLs for diazinon and chlorpyrifos and mercury and WLAs under those TMDLs are available.
+The San Joaquin River is subject to TMDLs for diazinon and chlorpyrifos and methylmercury, and WLA's under those TMDL's are available.
 The Central Valley Water Board developed WQBELs for these pollutants pursuant to 40 C.F.R. section 122.44(d)(1)(vii), which does not require or contemplate a reasonable potential analysis.

+i.
 Diazinon and Chlorpyrifos.

 (a) WQO.
-The Central Valley Water Board completed a TMDL for diazinon and chlorpyrifos in the Sacramento - San Joaquin Delta Waterways and amended the Basin Plan to include diazinon and chlorpyrifos WLAs and water quality objectives.
-The Basin Plan Amendment for the Control of Diazinon and Chlorpyrifos Runoff into the Sacramento - San Joaquin Delta was adopted by the Central Valley Water Board on 23 June 2006 and became effective on 10 October 2007.
+The Central Valley Water Board completed a TMDL for diazinon and chlorpyrifos for the Sacramento River and San Joaquin River Basins and amended the Basin Plan to include diazinon and chlorpyrifos waste load allocations and water quality objectives.
+The Basin Plan Amendment for the Sacramento River and San Joaquin River Basins for Control of Diazinon and Chlorpyrifos Discharges was adopted by the Central Valley Water Board on 28 March 2014 and became effective on 16 August 2017.

-The amendment modified Basin Plan Chapter 3 (Water Quality Objectives) to establish site-specific numeric objectives for diazinon and chlorpyrifos in the Delta waterways and identified the requirements to meet the additive formula already in Basin Plan Chapter 4 (Implementation) for the additive toxicity of diazinon and chlorpyrifos.
+The amendment modified Basin Plan Chapter 3 (Water Quality Objectives) to establish site-specific numeric objectives for diazinon and chlorpyrifos for waters with COLD and/or WARM beneficial uses below major dams and identified the requirements to meet the additive formula already in Basin Plan Chapter 4 (Implementation) for the additive toxicity of diazinon and chlorpyrifos.

-The amendment states that "The waste load allocations for all NPDES-permitted dischargers...shall not exceed the sum (S) of one (1) as defined below:
+The amendment states that the waste load allocations for all NPDES-permitted dischargers shall not exceed the sum (S) of one (1) as defined below: